Informatics General: Equitable Life Assurance Society relationship

 Beginning in 1970 the computer industry hit a downturn that lasted several years.
 Software houses of the time tended to suffer from unprofitable contracts, failed ventures, and slowing demand.
 Informatics' creation of a Data Services Division, and with it the acquisition of a number of computer service bureaus as a means of providing utility computing, did not go well.
 In May 1970 Informatics announced a $4.2 million loss, its first since 1963.
 But in a time when many software firms did not survive, the more conservatively managed Informatics did.

-By 1974, Informatics revenues were up to $33 million.

-In 1974, Informatics became a subsidiary of The Equitable Life Assurance Society of the United States, with the goal of gaining the ability to grow organically and to acquire other businesses.
-This followed a joint venture, called Equimatics, that Informatics had formed with Equitable in 1971 to establish a data services business that would provide such services to Equitable and others in the insurance industry.
-But in many respects the choice to become a subsidiary was forced by the inability of Informatics, in the gloomy early 1970s, to find investment capital.
+In 1971, Informatics and The Equitable Life Assurance Society of the United States announced a joint venture, Equimatics, Inc., headed by Werner Frank, that would develop and sell computer-related products for the insurance industry.
+In particular, Equimatics, sought to establish a data services business that would provide such services to Equitable and others in the insurance industry.